hsgwa/CARET_doc/docs/design/trace_points/initialization_trace_points.md

 Some tracepoints share a same identification, such as a node ID (`node_handle`) and an address of callback instance.
 The shared identification associates each tracepoint to another, the association constructs structure of tracepoint relationship.
-The following figures show four structures.

-### Tracepoints for representing structure of a node
+### Relationships for each initialization trace points

+Relationships of each trace point related to a single node are shown as follows.

 ```mermaid
 erDiagram